-Spying On Your Spouse: Things To Consider
+Spying On Your Spouse: Relationship Consequences

-• Spying indicates underlying relationship issues that require communication rather than surveillance
+- Spying indicates underlying relationship issues that require communication rather than surveillance.

-• It can violate both ethical boundaries and legal regulations, with potential consequences in divorce proceedings
+- It can violate both ethical boundaries and legal regulations, with potential consequences in divorce proceedings.

-• Trust is rebuilt through open dialogue and mutual respect, not through monitoring
+- Trust is rebuilt through open dialogue and mutual respect, not through monitoring.

 The Ethical Debate: Is Spying on a Spouse Ever Justified?